phobos2077/fo2_ecco/docs/ecco_readme.txt

 - Burst sizes were reduced across the board and rebalanced.
 This should make bursts viable with the added ammo scarcity.
 - In critical bursts, only half of bullets will "inherit" the increased damage and penetration of the critical.
 This should balance against bursts being more "accurate".
 - Almost every weapon was subjectively improved (main concerns were: more interesting balance between weapons, taking new ammo behavior into account, BUT not going too far from vanilla stats, except those weapons mentioned specifically).
-- Reload AP cost is increased to 4 to make magazine capacity matter more.

 > BIG GUNS:
 - Two new 40mm Grenade weapons added to make Big Guns skill more useful in early-to-mid game.
 - Bozar changed to be a single-shot anti-materiel rifle, uses new .50 BMG ammo, need 7 STR and has very high damage.
 For machinegunning use LSW or M60 instead.
 - M60 is a true machine gun: more powerful with 100 rounds ammo capacity.
+- ST now adds to base skill

 > ENERGY WEAPONS: